ethui/indexer/README.md

 | **Forward**     | `[alice, bob]` | waiting for #11 |
 | **Backfill #1** | `[bob]`        | `[1, 10]`       |

-The new backfill job starts running immediately, in reverse order.
+The new job starts immediately, in reverse order.

-A few moments later, `carols`'s address joins too.
-By now both existing jobs have advanced a bit, so with the new job we may end up with something like this:
+A few moments later, `carol`'s address joins too.
+By now both existing jobs have advanced a bit:

 | job             | account set    | block range     | notes                                     |
 | --------------- | -------------- | --------------- | ----------------------------------------- |